SaishReddy/Pong/README.md

-# Ping_Pong
+# Pong
-A simple ping pong game using pygame
+A simple  pong game using pygame